TSA expects these 4 days to be busiest of the season

 “The underlying message for travelers is to arrive early and prepared,” TSA spokesperson Lorie Dankers tells Nexstar.

+AAA projects more then 109 million Americans will travel for the holidays, a 34% increase from 2020.
+On Friday, the Army’s 10 Day Christmas Exodus began and a majority of Hampton Roads school districts started their winter breaks.

+“We’re confident its going to be a busy season we are going to do everything we can to make it a safe one,” said Steve Sterling, the deputy executive director for the Norfolk Airport Authority.

-To avoid unnecessary delays, the TSA is urging passengers to be mindful of the current COVID-19 health and safety protocol, including a requirement for all travelers to wear masks at TSA checkpoints.
+To avoid unnecessary delays, he and the TSA is urging passengers to be mindful of the current COVID-19 health and safety protocol, including a requirement for all travelers to wear masks at TSA checkpoints.

+The airport is also implementing changes at the arrivals terminal to keep things moving.

+“If you are picking up an arriving guest at the baggage curbside during peak travel times you will not be allowed to park and wait for the person.
+That lane is going to be reserved for just loading passengers, active loading,” Sterling said.

 Among the TSA’s other holiday tips, travelers are advised to do the following: Pack smart by refraining from packing prohibited items or overstuffing luggage; know how to travel with holiday food and drink; packing unwrapped gifts in gift bags to prevent the risk of TSA officers having to unwrap presents during screening; and download the MyTSA app for security information and live support.